sciety/sciety/static/about.md

     associating that review DOI with the article via the form in our application.
 -   It is possible for a user to attach multiple reviews to an article, each under the name of a different editorial community.
 In this way, an article could foreseeably garner multiple perspectives which together form a 360-degree holistic opinion of the research.
--   When adding a review, a user is able to additionally select an editorial community from a drop down list
+-   When adding a review, a user is able to additionally select an editorial community from a drop down list.
--   The name of an editorial community, rather than an individual, is displayed as the author of a review
+-   The name of an editorial community, rather than an individual, is displayed as the author of a review.
 -   Clicking on the name of an editorial community will take the user to a page outlining that community’s editorial policies and review process etc.
--   The editorial community’s About page contains a list of reviews that community has posted
+-   The editorial community’s About page contains a list of reviews that community has posted.
--   Clicking on a review listed on a community’s About page will take the user to the article page
+-   Clicking on a review listed on a community’s About page will take the user to the article page.
--   The application supports an About page per one of its multiple communities
+-   The application supports an About page per one of its multiple communities.

 Currently we are outsourcing the hosting of reviews to Zenodo; this enables us to build an end-to-end experience more quickly, and hence to